 The official languages of New Zealand are English, Māori and the New Zealand Sign Language.

-Vehicles drive on the left-hand side in New Zealand, but expect a mix of narrow, winding roads, often with steep sections.
-Road conditions may vary widely.
-The minimum age for a full driver's licence is 18 (which a foreign license is valid for up to 18 months for cars), but the renting age is generally 21 with a licence they hold for at least 12 months.
-Some rental companies have a minimum age of 25 for certain vehicle categories or may apply a "young driver surcharge" for those under 25.
-You can temporarily import your own vehicle (including motorcycles) for up to 12 months, without New Zealand registration, provided it remains registered abroad and you pay the ACC levy (for accident coverage).
+Vehicles drive on the left-hand side in New Zealand.
+The minimum driving age is 18, while the renting is generally 21 with a licence held for at least one year.
+Some rental companies have a minimum age of 25 for certain vehicle categories or may apply a 'young driver surcharge' for those under 25.
+You are allowed to temporarily import your own vehicle for up to 12 months, without New Zealand registration, provided it remains registered abroad and you pay the ACC levy (for accident coverage).
 Entry certification is required, including a Warrant of Fitness (WoF) for light vehicles, and upon leaving the country, you'll need to cancel registration and may get a partial refund of the ACC levy.

 Some roads may have different speed limits, where some motorways and expressways have a limit of 110 km/h (~68 mph).